Vrbo: Lack of backing of guarantee

 The company has been accused of not complying with its "book with confidence" guarantee.
 In one case, a customer claims to have lost £6,000 after the property owner of a rental property in Ibiza booked on Vrbo "disappeared".
+The credit card issuer did not protect the customer as the payment was made to an "agent" rather than the host and Vrbo dismissed the claim citing that it is a matter between the host and the renter.
 Trustpilot reviews indicate that this user experience is common.

 Hidden cameras in property bedrooms

 In 2022 the company was the subject of several lawsuits after customers renting properties using the platform have found hidden cameras in private areas of properties, including in bedrooms.
 Police have also found images of guests undressed on the computers of such homeowners.

 Non-compliance with rental laws

 In March 2022, Vrbo was sued by the city of Los Angeles for not complying with its rental laws, including allowing hosts to use the platform without registering under the city's short-term rental ordinance.
 City Attorney Mike Feuer claimed that about 29% of bookings made in a recent 30-day period appeared to violate the city's rules.